jjj-vtm/paho.mqtt.rust/paho-mqtt-sys/README.md

 ### Using SSL/TLS

-Starting with Version 0.5.0 we are using the [openssl-sys](https://crates.io/crates/openssl-sys) crate which allows for further modification of the behavior through environment variables, such as specifying the location of the OpenSSL library or linking it statically.
+We use the [openssl-sys](https://crates.io/crates/openssl-sys) crate which allows for modification of the OpenSSL library behavior through environment variables, such as specifying the location of the library or linking it statically.

 For more information read the [Rust OpenSSL Docs](https://docs.rs/openssl/latest/openssl), _carefully_.